What is The Corps Network?download

 - Must be a US Citizen

-- Must agree to criminal and sex offender background checks
+- Must submit to criminal and sex offender background checks

-Environmental Stewards will receive a total living allowance of $8,050 (before taxes), distributed weekly over 23 weeks.
-Other benefits include a wide range of training and networking opportunities, a Maine State Park Pass and an education award of $2,960.
-Some Stewards may also be eligible for student loan deferment and childcare reimbursement.
+Assistant Team Leaders are 900 hour AmeriCorps members who will receive a weekly living stipend of $287.85 (less taxes).
+Other benefits include a wide range of training and networking opportunities, housing during training, pro-deals, a Maine State Park Pass, and an education award of $3,047.50.
+Some members may also be eligible for student loan deferment and childcare reimbursement.

 To Apply: By February 2nd, go to our website to complete an online application and send a copy of your resume to [email protected].
 You will be contacted with further instructions to complete the application process.

 Assistant Field Team Leaders are 900 Hour AmeriCorps members, with an end date of October 16th.

 Full time, 40 hours a week, 7:00am – 4:30pm, for 9 days (Monday – Tuesday), followed by 5 days off OR Monday – Friday with weekends off.
 It is typical to have a mixed schedule, and each team has a unique project and travel schedule.
 Overnights and weekends required.